Respite foster care is a fostering placement for a limited time only. A respite foster carer cares for a

 What are the benefits of respite fostering?

-Respite fostering is extremely important to the well-being of many foster families.
-This is because this type of fostering can:
+can be extremely important to the well-being of many foster families.
+This is because this type of fostering

 • Provide vital support to parents or long term foster carers